-AWARE OF HAMAN'S PLOT AGAINST THE JEWS, MORDECAI PUBLICLY MOURNS, PROMPTING WIDESPREAD FASTING.
-HE URGES QUEEN ESTHER TO INTERCEDE WITH KING AHASHVEROSH DESPITE until he came in front of the palace gate; for one could not enter the palace gate wearing sackcloth. -
+JEWS, MORDECAI PUBLICLY MOURNS, PROMPTING WIDESPREAD FASTING.
+HE URGES QUEEN ESTHER TO INTERCEDE WITH KING AHASHVEROSH DESPITE THE RISK When Mordecai learned all that had happened, Mordecai tore his clothes and put on sackcloth and ashes.
+He went through the city, crying out loudly and bitterly, until he came in front of the palace gate; for one could not enter the palace gate wearing sackcloth. -